p2k/pygowave-legacy/README.rst

 * The Django backend will be dropped; only Twisted is used from now on
 * Orbited will be kept as Comet-Framework for the Web Client
-* The data models will be completely redesigned to fit the Federation Protocol requirements; all data will be XML
+* The data models will be completely redesigned to fit the Federation Protocol requirements; all data will be XML documents
 * There will also be an Erlang port of the RPC server as before
+* For persistency, plain XML files, SQL databases and CouchDB will be supported

 Protocols
 ---------

-* There will be means to convert operations and snapshots of waves for use with several protocols with a modular approach
+* There will be means to convert operations and snapshots of waves for use with several protocols via a modular approach
-* The old PyGoWave protocol will be replaced by the official Wave Data Protocol with a smaller extension to allow subscribing to events and letter-by-letter updates (this will be called "PyGoWave Simple Data Protocol")
+* The old PyGoWave protocol will be replaced by the official Wave Data Protocol with a small extension to allow subscribing to events and for receiving letter-by-letter updates (this will be called "PyGoWave Simple Data Protocol")
-* The official Wave Robot Protocol will be fully supported
+* The official Wave Robot Protocol will be fully supported at a later point
 * For clients other than the Web Client, there will be a bigger extension to the Wave Data Protocol which allows the reception of XML-operations (called "PyGoWave Extended Data Protocol")